AnvithShetty10/expense-share/README.md

 4. **Access the application**
 - API Base URL: http://localhost:8000
 - API Documentation (Swagger UI): http://localhost:8000/docs

+5. **How to Authorize in Swagger UI**
+- Open the Swagger UI at `/docs`.
+- Click the **Authorize** button.
+- Fill in your username and password.
+- Click **Authorize**.

+Swagger UI will automatically request a token and attach it to all protected API calls.

 ## Local Development Setup (Without Docker)